10 Ways to Prevent or Reduce the Effects of Burnout in Medicine

 7. Learn to say “no” personally and professionally

 Saying no when you are at maximum capacity gives you the opportunity to recover so that you can say yes later.
-This can be difficult, but one strategy is to say, “No, it’s not possible at this time, but if it is in the future, I will certainly consider the request and get back to you.”
+This can be difficult, but one strategy is to say, “No, it’s not possible at this time, but if it is in the future, I will certainly consider it and get back to you.”

 8. Keep your connections

-9. Reach out to non-physician mentors
+9. Reach out to nonmedical mentors

 Family members, doctors, counselors, pastors, rabbis, and friends can offer valuable perspectives.
 They can also be sounding boards when you need to talk things through.